jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 }
 ```

 When zooming into part of an element, `scale(n) translate(x, y)` feels like the easiest way to do it.
 You use the translate to get the subject into the centre, then adjust the scale to zoom in.
-Tweaking the values in devtools is easy, as is calculating the values in code.
+Tweaking the values in DevTools is easy, as is calculating the values in code.

-However, although this order of values is easy to write, it doesn't produce the most natural animation.
+However, while this order of values is easy to write, it doesn't produce the most natural animation.

 ## How transforms are animated

-The CSS spec following a [somewhat complex algorithm](https://drafts.csswg.org/css-transforms-1/#interpolation-of-transforms) to decide how to animate transforms (although it generally does what you'd expect).
+The CSS spec has a [somewhat complex algorithm](https://drafts.csswg.org/css-transforms-1/#interpolation-of-transforms) to decide how to animate transforms.
 For our values, it takes the `from` and `to` values:

 ```css
 @keyframes computed-keyframes {